VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 `cmp` is the one we will use to configure `nvim-cmp`.
 And this `luansnip`?
 Well, nvim-cmp doesn't "know" how to expand a snippet, that's why we need it.

 We are going to spend some time exploring nvim-cmp's options.
 I want to explain all the things I do in my personal configuration.
-Now, let's add a setup function.
+For now let's just add the setup function.

 ```lua
 local select_opts = {behavior = cmp.SelectBehavior.Select}